 These Oatmeal Banana Chocolate Chip Cookies are from Heidi in Colorado who says she likes them because “they’re good for kids”.
 They’re good for adults too, apparently, because I’ve made them several times already for my extended family.

-This was sent by Heidi in Colorado, who says she wanted to share the recipe because it’s great for kids.
-Her daughter loves it and so do all her friends.
-Heidi got it off a canister of store brand oatmeal but adapted it to her preferences.
-The only things I did differently than Heidi were to add salt, use bittersweet chocolate chips and add toasted pecans.
+The recipe is from a canister of store brand oatmeal and both Heidi and I have altered it somewhat.
+I used unsalted butter and added salt and used bittersweet chocolate chips and add toasted pecans.
 Heidi mentioned that using smaller chocolate chips helped distribute the chocolate better, but instead of buying mini chips, I just cut some of the bittersweet chips up with a chef’s knife.

 Heidi's Oatmeal Banana Chocolate Chip Cookies

-Drop by tablespoons onto parchment lined pans and bake for 11-13 minutes or until cookies appear set.
+- Drop by tablespoons onto parchment lined baking sheets and bake for 11-13 minutes or until cookies appear set.
 Let cool on wire rack.